aafaz/Loan-Prediction-System/README.md

 ![](Images/9.%20Model%20Comparision.png)

+After trying and testing 4 different algorithms, the best predictions are given by Logistic Regression Model, with an F-1 Score of 82%.

+The following actions were taken to achieve this result:

+•	Explored the dataset to understand the data.

+•	Perform different tests of statistical significance to uncover hidden data relationships that our predictive model could learn from and leverage when predicting unseen instances.

+•	Employed statistical analysis using various python libraries to identify the number and names of features that could more likely help in identifying the potential customers.

 # Future Improvements:
 •	In upcoming years, as the new data keeps coming in, it will be important for data science team to deal with missing values, imbalanced data sets and additional features.